matrix-org/matrix.org/content/blog/2026/04/2026-04-02-conference-announcement.md

 - Individuals innovating around Matrix
 - Organisations working with Matrix in any context
-- Toy projects, hacks, and experiments worth sharing
+- Authors of toy projects, hacks, and experiments worth sharing
 - Anyone contributing to digital sovereignty

 If you have something to share with the Matrix community, now is the time to put together a proposal!
 The Call for Proposals ends on 14th June at midnight.